Rajat110495/Cloud-security-assessment/question-01-security-automation/README.md

 - AWS Config
 - AWS Config Aggregator

-The PowerShell script is executed within my AWS command-line environment.
+The PowerShell script is executed within my AWS command-line environment, and it will fetch the list of compliant and non-compliant resources mapped against the AWS Config rules for some custom rules as mentioned in the script itself.

 ## Script
 The PowerShell automation script is available in this directory.